rajhraval/My100DaysOfSwift/Day10.md

-## Day 10 - HackingWithSwift - 100DaysOfSwift
+## Day 10 - HackingWithSwift - 100DaysOfSwift Challenge

 > Any fool can write code that a computer can understand, but good programmers write code that humans can understand. - Martin Fowler